Isolators

 IsoLoop Operation

-IsoLoop Isolators consist of an “IsoLoop” microscopic coil and an integrated sensor element called a “spin valve”:
+IsoLoop Isolators consist of an “IsoLoop” microscopic coil and an integrated “spin valve” made of GMR resistors:

 IsoLoop Construction

+The entire device is shielded for immunity to external fields.
 Ground potential variations are common to both sides of the field-producing input coil, so they do not generate a current.
 Therefore, no magnetic field results, and these variations are rejected, resulting in a very large common-mode rejection ratio (CMRR) and true galvanic isolation.

 Unlike optocouplers, IsoLoop Isolators are available in MSOP, SOIC, PDIP, 0.15" SOIC-16, and 0.3" SOIC-16 packages.
-They have up to 5 channels per device, up to 150 Mbps, and up to 125°C.
+They have up to 6 kV isolation; up to 5 channels per device, up to 150 Mbps, and up to 125°C.

 References and further reading